Sun Zhonghuan

 Sun Zhonghuan (孫忠煥 (孙忠焕)), is a Chinese politician.
 He is the former mayor of Hangzhou, Zhejiang.
 He is the current Chairman of the Hangzhou Political Consultative Conference, a largely ceremonial role.

 Career

 Sun was born in July 1948 in Yuyao, Ningbo City, Zhejiang Province.
-Sun studied in Hangzhou University (current Zhejiang University) and the Party School of the Central Committee of the Communist Party of China.
+Sun studied in Hangzhou University (current Zhejiang University) and the Central Party School of the Chinese Communist Party.